 A live Sprint Retrospective Meeting can be a powerful way to bring team members together and facilitate discussion.
 However, it can also be difficult to manage and keep everyone engaged.

 By using Claap, you can make sure that your live Sprint Retrospective Meeting is productive and actionable.
-You can record the meeting, and use the video annotation and AI-powered notes to make sure that nothing is missed.
+You can record the meeting, instantly send it to your team, and use the video annotation and AI-powered notes to make sure that nothing is missed.

 2. Highlight/pin key moments to help people catchup easily